 Alright, Hiking Lady, it’s a ‘personal’ question but a must-know.
-How do you deal with those pesky monthly visitors when on multi-day snow trips?
+How do you deal with those pesky monthly menstrual periods when on multi-day snow trips?
 Any ideas for a novice to the mountains?
 I’ve done plenty of backpacking but am new to the mountaineering scene and would love advice from fellow ladies.
 Thanks!

 Hello fellow female hiker!